OjasweeD/Handwritten_digit_recognition/README.md

 Secondly, all the images should be resized to (28,28) for the same reason mentioned above.
 <br>
 <br>
-Now, you're ready to make predictions on custom images!
+Now, we're ready to make predictions on custom images!